 Hussian College is authorized by the Tennessee Higher Education Commission.

-Hussian College is authorized by the Tennessee Department of Human Services, Division of Rehabilitation Services which authorizes the College to train students under vocational rehabilitation programs and the Tennessee Higher Education Commission, Division of Veterans Education, which authorizes training under the Montgomery GI Bill® of Rights.
+Hussian College is authorized by the Tennessee Department of Human Services, Division of Rehabilitation Services which authorizes the College to train students under vocational rehabilitation programs and the Tennessee Higher Education Commission, Division of Veterans Education for the training of veterans and other eligible persons.